 You can give treats, but they MUST match the protein type of the main food.
 So for example if you are feeding rabbit for 4 weeks, treats could be rabbit ears or 100% pure dried rabbit.

 You can’t do a trial with rabbit and then feed chicken or beef as a treat because you are then mixing proteins and if one of the treat proteins is causing the problem, you will have no way of knowing.

 Feed one protein type for two to four weeks

 Transition to each new protein by doubling up quantities over three-four days

 A final note from the ProDog team:

 As a specialist canine nutritionist company, we have witnessed first hand our four-legged customers transform a whole range of symptoms ranging from mildly irritating, to debilitating by following this process.

 Having recognised the need for novel protein types to assist dogs in reducing unwanted conditions, we are super excited to announce the launch of our new ‘Exotics Formula’ range.
 A variety of scrumptious meal options, highly nutritious and using only the best novel proteins available, this range is guaranteed to set tails wagging,

-If you would like more guidance and support with the elimination diet process or have any other nutrition related questions check out our knowledge centre here , or drop us a message via our contact form.
+If you would like more guidance and support with the elimination diet process or have any other nutrition related questions, please do drop us a message via our contact form.